+(D.27)

 Standard evaluation procedure for Method B

-(1) When using Method B of D.5.1, the procedure given in D.8.2 should be followed, except that in Step 7 the characteristic fractile factor kn should be replaced by the design fractile factor kd,n = αRβ = 0,8 ⨯ 3,8 = 3,04.
+(1) When using Method B of D.5(1), the procedure given in D.8.2 should be followed, except that in Step 7 the characteristic fractile factor kn should be replaced by the design fractile factor kd,n = αRβ = 0,8 ⨯ 3,8 = 3,04.

 NOTE The above values are those commonly used to obtain the design value rd of the resistance, see Annex C.